Skip to content

 Cognito Pool ID: us-east-1_ABC123XYZ

-Then send your first message.
+With the outputs from Step 6, you’re ready to send your first message.
 You can use the admin web app, a GraphQL client, or the test harness:

 Terminal window